 Joining OrchEstraCada

 Whether you are an experienced player or a complete beginner, we invite you to join our orchestra.
 Students pay just $50.00 per term.
 We make this program affordable because we know that many families will participate with several students at once and that some will want to take private lessons in addition to the orchestra.
-If $50.00 per term is a hardship, please print, fill out and return our scholarship application.

 Experienced adults are not charged to participate.
 They join as teachers, ready to share their expertise and model excellence for our students.